Facilities

 Topographic and Spectroscopic Surface Imaging

-Scanning Tunneling Microscopy is a very powerful tool for studying the topography of a crystal surface or thin film with atomic resolution.
-In topographic imaging, one applies a small bias and measures a small quantum mechanical tunneling current between an atomically sharp metal tip and the crystal surface as a function of tip location above the surface.
-The latter can be controlled with Angstrom precision.
-It also is a spectroscopic tool that can measure the local electronic density of states (proportional to the dI/dV signal) as a function of applied bias and tip location.
-Differential conductance maps provide key information about, e.g., the Fermi surface of the material, presence of topological edge states, or symmetry of the order parameter in superconductors.
+Scanning tunneling microscopy is a powerful tool for studying the topography of a crystal surface or thin film with atomic resolution.
+It measures a small quantum mechanical tunneling current between an atomically sharp metal tip and the crystal surface as a function of tip location.
+Scanning tunneling microscopy is also a spectroscopic tool that can measure the local electronic density of states as a function of applied bias and tip location.
+Differential conductance maps provide key information about the Fermi surface, topological edge states, or superconducting order-parameter symmetry.

 Principal Investigators